ministryofjustice/staff-device-dns-dhcp-infrastructure/README.md

 Password - `/corsham/testing/vm/password`

-Once on the VM, we have a Docker container, provisioned with perfDHCP that can be used to run the tests.
+Once you have SSH'd onto the VM, we have a Docker container, provisioned with perfDHCP that can be used to run the tests.

 Run:
 ```bash